github-vet/rangeclosure-findings/README.md

 ## WARNING: Preliminary Findings

-The findings in this repository may be inaccurate, as the tool used to produce them remains under active development.
+The findings in this repository may be inaccurate, and/or contain broken links, as the tool used to produce them remains under active development.
 There are several known false-negatives which can arise using the current tool, so the absence of a finding must not be construed as safety.
 For more information, see [this issue tracker](https://github.com/github-vet/bots/issues).

 ## Where's the Code?!